jasonellington/cs4501_Team4/README.md

 - As a user, I would like usability test and integration test to be checked by TravisCI
 - As a user, I would like load balance to be implemented using HAProxy

+## User Stories - Project 7 -
+- As a user, I would like the clicks to be logged to an access log
+- As a user, I would like Spark to reduce the access log to create a recommendation system
+- As a user, I would like the recommendation table to be in the database
+- As a user, I would like to see the recommendations when I go to a specific page

 ## Instructions:
 - Create an account by finding the register tab